OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

 ## Write a plugin

-This walkthrough show you how to extend the engine with a custom plugin.
+This walkthrough shows you how to extend the engine with a custom plugin.

 You will learn about: